legoktm/tba-template-redesign/README.md

 + Menubar looks weird when the browser window is narrow (changes styles for mobile or something)
 + Tables should use a tablesorter
 + Photos should use fancybox - code implemented, just needs to be tweaked
++ Currently the pages are made to "look good."
+Will clean up HTML/CSS as we become more satisfied with the design.